SEc-123/SuriGuard1/README.md

 ## ≡ƒñ¥ Contributing

+##  Project Status

+The core features of this project are fully functional, and the system is stable for general use.
+We are aware of some outstanding issues—such as the lack of full Docker integration and a streamlined installation process.
+Due to recent personal schedule changes, we are temporarily unable to address these items immediately.
+However, they are on our roadmap and will be resolved in future updates.
+Thank you for your patience and understanding.
+Contributions are welcome!

 Contributions are welcome!
 Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.